 - 1. Select "DSM generation..." in the "Processes" menu. - 2.
-If a 3D constraint must be used, turn on "3D Constraint".
-Note that the constraint file must first be added from the project tree.
+If a 3D constraint is used: - a.
+Check "3D Constraint". - b.
+Specify the file containing the 3D constraint using the corresponding dropdown menu.
 The constraint will be displayed in the main window overlaid on the DEM. - 3.
 Specify the desired resolution.
 Press the "Optimal", "Maximal" of the "Coarse" button to let the program calculate an optimal, maximal or coarse value.
 Once a resolution is specified, select a vertical accuracy from the corresponding slider bar. - 4.
-If a point cloud is required, turn on "Generate Point Cloud".
-Specify the maximum number of observations and check "Colorize Point Cloud" if a colorized point cloud is required. - 5.
+If a point cloud is required, check "Generate Point Cloud". - 5.
 Click on the "Process" button.
-Real-time feedback will be provided on the overall progress of processing. - 6.
+Real-time feedback will be provided on the overall progress of processing.

 Save the generated DSM by selecting "Save DEM As..." using the contextual button in the project tree.
 If a point cloud was generated, save it by selecting "Save Point Cloud as..." using the contextual button in the project tree.